Why you should change your artist name (and how to do it right)

 It’s going to be okay

 Changing your artist name is a fresh start.
 The idea of taking your music down and the risk of re-uploading or beginning a new project can be scary.
 But, it’s your art, and above all, you should prioritize staying true to your artistry.
-I immediately noticed a different response when I started releasing my work under my birth name.
 When Prince changed his name to combat his record label, he explained, “It is an unpronounceable symbol whose meaning has not been identified.
 It’s all about thinking in new ways, tuning in to a new ‘free-quency.’”

 So, good luck and find your own frequency.